noahehall/theBookOfNoah/0current/aws/0networking.md

       - highly available
     - billed per hour, & per gb
       - only use for complex setups

+### customer gateway: CG

-- customer gateway: CG: on premise; physical networking appliance, to which all aws bound network traffic is anchored
+- on premise; physical networking appliance, to which all aws bound network traffic is anchored
   - you buy it from like cisco
   - it creates the IPsec tunnel

+### virtual private gateway: VPG

-- virtual private gateway: VPG; enable external resources to connect privately to resources within a vpc
+- enable external resources to connect privately to resources within a vpc
   - the virtual counterpart to a customer gateway; resides in aws; the anchor point for all customer gateway network traffic

+### site-to-site vpn

-- site-to-site vpn: enables machines in a local data center (e.g. within a customer gateway) to connect to aws resources (e.g. via a virtual private gateway)
+- enables machines in a local data center (e.g. within a customer gateway) to connect to aws resources (e.g. via a virtual private gateway)
   - network traffic flows securely over a vpn tunnel

+### IPsec tunnel:

-- IPsec tunnel: internet protocol security vpn tunnel
+- internet protocol security vpn tunnel
 - needs an anchor configured on both sides to work
   - within aws: use a VPG and attach it to resources within AWS
   - on premise: use a CG:
   - the traffice is routed over the public internet

+### direct connect:

-- direct connect: alternative to the IPsec tunnel architecture
+- alternative to the IPsec tunnel architecture
   - purchased from AWS
   - dedicated network connection to AWS
   - establishes a physical link from the router you own, and an AWS direct connect router
     - the traffic is routed over AWS network (not the public)

+### vpc peering

-- vpc peering: connect privately between AWS VPCs (within same/diff accounts/organizations)
+- connect privately between AWS VPCs (within same/diff accounts/organizations)
 - doesnt need a gateway/vpn connection
 - makes use of internal AWS routing infrastructure
 - connections can span regions, accounts, organizations

+### DHCP option set

-- DHCP option set: dynamic host configuration protocol
+- dynamic host configuration protocol
   - pass config info to hosts on a TCP/IP network
     - e.g. domain name, domain name server, etc
   - e.g. specify your own DNS servers
   - a VPC can only have 1 DHCP option set

+### network ACL

-- network ACL: access control lists (pronounced NACL) (are real firewalls unlike security groups)
+- access control lists (pronounced NACL) (are real firewalls unlike security groups)
   - are specific to a single VPC
   - have 1:M relationship with subnets, 1 nacl has many subnets
   - are stateless: rules to allow network traffic must be explicitly configured